urugondavishnu/personal-finance-manager/README.md

 # 💸 Personal Finance Manager

-Personal Finance Manager is a full-featured Spring Boot–based web application developed by **me, Vishnu Urugonda**, as a solo project to demonstrate backend development skills in Java and Spring.
+Personal Finance Manager is a full-featured Spring Boot–based web application developed by me as a solo project to demonstrate backend development skills in Java and Spring.

 It enables users to manage their personal finances by securely tracking incomes, expenses, setting financial goals, and generating detailed reports.